On the closure of the positive Hodge locus: Introduction

 Our main result describes the Zariski-closure of the positive Hodge locus $\HL(S, \VV^\otimes)_\pos$:

-\begin{theor} Let $\VV$ be a polarized $\ZZ$VHS on a smooth quasi-projective variety $S$.
-Suppose that adjoint group of the generic Mumford-Tate group $\MT(S, \VV)$ is simple (we will say that $\MT(S, \VV)$ is non-product).
-Then either $\HL(S, \VV^{\otimes})_\pos$ is a finite union of strict positive special subvarieties of $S$, hence algebraic; or it is Zariski-dense in $S$. \end{theor}
+\begin{theor} Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$.
+Suppose that the adjoint group of the generic Mumford-Tate group $\MT(S, \VV)$ is simple (we will say that $\MT(S, \VV)$ is non-product).
+Then either $\HL(S, \VV^{\otimes})_\pos$ is a finite union of strict special subvarieties of $S$; or it is Zariski-dense in $S$. \end{theor}

-In other words: either the set of strict positive special subvarieties of $S$ has finitely many maximal elements (for the inclusion) or their union is Zariski-dense in $S$.
+In other words: either the set of strict special subvarieties of $S$ for $\VV$ which are positive dimensional for $\VV$ has finitely many maximal elements (for the inclusion); or the union of such special subvarieties is Zariski-dense in $S$.